Actions API

 try {

-const created = await api.actions.post(optimisticAction)
+const created = await api.actions.create(optimisticAction)

 setPosts(posts => posts.map(p =>